-Expected Results Performance Indicators Targets Date to Be Achieved judges have access to timely, high-quality, and No. of days for judge to complete registration, and be assessed and assigned a tutor.
-30 days March 2016 % of judges satisfied with language training.
-90% of judges satisfied March 2016
+Expected Results Performance Indicators Targets Date to Be Achieved have access to timely, high- quality, and cost effective No. of days for judge to complete registration, and be assessed and assigned to a tutor.
+30 days March 2017 % of judges satisfied with language training.
+95% of judges satisfied March 2017

 The ability of judges to function in both official languages is supported through the provision of accessible, high quality language training.
 Language training, in individual, immersion, or intensive training sessions, enables judges to acquire and improve their knowledge and skills in both official languages and legal terminology.
-The result is more judges able to preside in court, understand testimony, read legal texts, write judgments and participate in legal conferences in their second language.
-Judges are registered for training and assigned a tutor within 30 days (this includes an assessment of training needs and establishment of learning objectives).
+The result is more judges able to preside in court, understand testimony, read legal texts, write judgments and participate in legal conferences in their second official language.
+Judges are registered for training and assigned a tutor in less than 30 days (this includes an assessment of proficiency, training needs and establishment of learning objectives).
 Demand is high as the number of participants (roughly 25% of judges) has been increasing each year-some 200 judges are registered in private second language courses and receive about 7,000 hours of training overall each year.

-The 2015 Client Satisfaction Survey will provide feedback on the level of satisfaction of judges with the language training; in addition, the satisfaction of judges is monitored based on the results of a quality control questionnaire after each training session.
+Quality control questionnaires administered after each immersion session and intensive course provide feedback on the level of satisfaction of judges with the language training; in addition, the satisfaction of judges is monitored based on the follow up of private lessons.